gillibrand/sublimetext-swap-selections/README.md

 Swap Selections
 ===============

 A command to swap the text of the current selections.
 This is mostly useful with two selections, e.g., swapping the order of two selected function arguments.
-It can also be used to rotate the text of any number of selections--perfect for creating cereal box decoder rings.
+It can also be used to rotate the text of any number of selections—perfect for creating cereal box decoder rings.

 For example, swapping these three «selections»: